nakardo/hapi-mongoose2/README.md

   - `connections` - an array of `connection` objects as described above.
   - `decorations` - (optional) an array of [interfaces](https://hapijs.com/api#-serverdecoratetype-property-method-options) to be decorated using `server.decorate` method. allowed values are `server`, `request`.

 Connection and models are accessible under the `server.app.mongo` property.
 When multiple connections are created the database name or `alias` is used as namespace for accessing each database properties.
+Same applies for decorated interfaces.

 Models are named as the filename matching the schema pattern.
 Model name first letter is capitalized by default. e.g. `Animal`.